Die Meistersinger von Nürnberg: Act 2

 As Eva and Walther retreat further into the shadows, Beckmesser begins his serenade.
 Sachs interrupts him by launching into a full-bellied cobbling song, and hammering the soles of the half-made shoes.
 Annoyed, Beckmesser tells Sachs to stop, but the cobbler replies that he has to finish tempering the soles of the shoes, whose lateness Beckmesser had publicly complained about (in Act I).
 Sachs offers a compromise: he will be quiet and let Beckmesser sing, but he (Sachs) will be Beckmesser's "marker", and mark each of Beckmesser's musical/poetical errors by striking one of the soles with his hammer.
 Beckmesser, who has spotted someone at Eva's window (Magdalena in disguise), has no time to argue.
 He tries to sing his serenade, but he makes so many mistakes (his tune repeatedly places accents on the wrong syllables of the words) that from the repeated knocks Sachs finishes the shoes.
 David wakes up and sees Beckmesser apparently serenading Magdalena.
 He attacks Beckmesser in a fit of jealous rage.
 The entire neighborhood is awakened by the noise.
 The other apprentices rush into the fray, and the situation degenerates into a full-blown riot.
 In the confusion, Walther tries to escape with Eva, but Sachs pushes Eva into her home and drags Walther into his own workshop.
 Quiet is restored as abruptly as it was broken.
 A lone figure walks through the street – the nightwatchman, calling out the hour.

 Act 3

 Prelude, a meditative orchestral introduction using music from two key episodes to be heard in act 3: Sachs's scene 1 monologue "Wahn!
 Wahn!" and the "Wittenberg Nightingale" quasi-chorale sung by the townspeople to greet Sachs in scene 5.
+The music of the prelude also quotes Sachs cobbling song from act 2, which according to Wagner's description is “as though the man were turning his gaze from his handiwork heavenwards and losing himself in tender reveries.”